cirbuk/genie-hello-reactapp/README.md

 This App makes uses of this [Genie Hello API](https://docs.kubric.io/docs/say-hello-world) to generate your own welcome poster in a simple-to-use react app.

-Check out the app hosted <mark>here</mark> or Tickle the with the code in your local machine using the setup below.
+Try the hosted app *here* or Tickle the with the code in your local machine using the setup below.

-## Setting up this project locally
+## Setting up the project locally

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.